Avik9/Sequitur-Algorithm/README.md

 void unref_rule(SYMBOL *rule);
 ```

-The implementations of these functions should be straightforward from their specifications,
-given the discussion above and what you should already know about doubly linked lists
-from previous courses.

 # Part 5: Decompression

-For this part of the assignment, your objective is to implement the function
+For this part of the assignment, the objective is to implement the function
 `decompress()`, which has the following specification and stub in `comdec.c`:

 ```c